Coffilhg/Useful-Modules/README.md

 👉 Check out the example setup in the included [.rbxm](https://github.com/Coffilhg/Useful-Modules/blob/NotificationsGui/NotificationsGuiComponentExample.rbxm) file!

+### Always make sure to have a RemoteEvent named "Notify" inside of ReplicatedStorage!

 # Useful-Modules
 All or most of the Modules here should also be available at https://create.roblox.com/store/models?creatorName=Coffilhg